-Global Cafe is an exciting endeavor we are undertaking that connects students with graduate student mentors to acquire the tools and resources necessary for conducting independent research with a global perspective.
+Global Cafe is an exciting opportunity that connects students with graduate student mentors to acquire the tools and resources necessary for conducting independent research with a global perspective.
 The International Studies conference room 201 will be home to the Global Cafe, a community for students to learn about the mysterious process of research and to help develop ideas for research projects.
 Students of every level are welcome, and refreshments and light snacks are always provided.

 The Global Cafe is an ideal resource for all types of students including those who are: